PaulPopat/SimpleGenetics/ReadMe.txt

 -------------------------------------------------------------------------------
 --- Using the options ---------------------------------------------------------
 -------------------------------------------------------------------------------
-As this is a Evolutionary Alrithm there are many settings that a standard user will be unfamiliar with.
+As this is a Evolutionary Algorithm there are many settings that a standard user will be unfamiliar with.
 I will go over each one (including the obvious) here so that you can be confident with what you are doing.